 My reading on various RV’ing forums about the ’02 Journey with it’s Freightliner chassis had pointed out a weak part in the Freightliner cooling system that is subject to early failure.
 The Surge Tank is a pressurized tank that holds the overflow from a hot radiator.
-It is thick translucent plastic that develops cracks over time, either due to multiple episodes of overheating, from excess sunshine, or from the heat, chemicals, pressure it’s required to hold.
+It is thick translucent plastic that develops cracks over time, either due to multiple episodes of overheating, from excess sunshine, or from the heat, chemicals, pressure (15 psi) it’s required to hold.
 No one seems to know for sure.
-Some have noted that it appears their tank crumbled from the inside outward.
+Some have noted that it appears their tank crumbled from the inside out.

 Generally, most owners have noticed during their pre-travel checks that the tank is weeping radiator fluid and limp home or to a shop to have the tank replaced.
 Some have been replaced by individual owners as many as 3 times over the years and +100K miles.
-And at a tank cost of $138 currently.
+And at a tank cost of $138 currently, plus labor.
 But the stories indicate that there is seldom a catastrophic failure of the tank.
 This is a good thing of course.
 If it’s weeping, you’ll generally find it before you travel when you do your pre-travel checks.
 But you should always check the tank shortly after traveling…easier to spot a leak if it’s still wet.

 - Buy new tank, along with speed nuts, and new hose clamps.
 Prepare for a 6 hour job.
 Tools needed are large flat screwdriver to remove hoses, heavy duty needle nose pliers, 9/16″ socket and ratchet, 9/16″ end wrench, and a Sawzall.

 - Using a Sawzall with 12″ blade, carefully cut the tank into 3 pieces, this allows access to the 4 bolts…2 of which are hidden on the passenger’s side, from the backside of the RV.
-(Two people can use a 24″ extension and wobble socket to access those hidden bolts from the top and bottom of the engine).
+(Or, two people can use a 24″ extension and wobble socket to access those hidden bolts from the top and bottom of the engine).